ArthurZey/arthurzey.github.io/_pages/tag_about.md

 I grew up in Los Angeles, and I live in San Francisco (but maybe not for long).

 Random tidbits:
 * I'm a homebody.
 The chances of my initiating going out to eat, to a bar, or to a club are extremely slim.
-The perfect Friday or Saturday night involves going to bed early.
+Dark, loud, and/or crowded?
+No, thanks.
+My perfect Friday or Saturday night involves going to bed early.
+* I'm a creature of habit; I love my routines and comforts.
+* I hate wearing clothes.
+Specifically, I love being shirtless.
+It's a manifestation of my extreme vanity.
+(More on _that_ controversial and triggering topic later!)
+* I've been eating strict Paleo (with various modifications and refinements) since 2009.
+No cheating.
+* I'm a compulsive nail-biter and "investigator" of my dermatological phenomena.
+(These are things I struggle with _a lot_.)
+* I'm extremely risk-averse, definitely to a fault and in a very anxiety-provoking way.
+This is a disposition I really need to keep in check.
+* I'm extremely materialistic in that I attach high sentimental value to things most people would regard as unimportant--so I can't throw anything away.
+But with the exception of groceries and occasional tech splurges, I'm pretty darned frugal by nature.
+* Listening to music is a very active process for me (meaning humming or singing along), so it's really hard for me to ever have it on in the background.
+It also means I don't much care for intentional music discovery (like Pandora).
+Invite me to the symphony, opera, or ballet if you're prepared to be hitting me every 5 seconds to stop me from signing along.
+* I've never been to a music performance that didn't involve sitting in seats, but [I do like quite a bit of contemporary music](https://open.spotify.com/playlist/0mTrpgBmH0j2r8fDyn4xV5){:target="&lowbar;blank"}.
+* I scrupulously avoid reading any news except tech news.
+I'm blissfully and self-righteously ignorant of current events.
+I'm also fairly ignorant of history (which is actually a shame).
+If anything, I tend to know more about historical trends and periods than the "who's who" of history.
+* I know very little about pop culture or spectator sports, neither of which I have much patience for.
+The most I might know is a little about actors in my favorite shows/movies and sports I've actually played.
 * My favorite movie is [_The Time Traveler's Wife_](https://trakt.tv/movies/the-time-traveler-s-wife-2009){:target="&lowbar;blank"}.
 * 1 out of 10 [_Star Trek: The Next Generation_](https://trakt.tv/shows/star-trek-the-next-generation){:target="&lowbar;blank"} episodes makes me cry.
 My favorite is [_Who Watches the Watchers_](https://trakt.tv/shows/star-trek-the-next-generation/seasons/3/episodes/4){:target="&lowbar;blank"}.
 I'll let you make your own inferences about how much I cry during other TV shows and movies.
 * My favorite fiction book is [_Atlas Shrugged_](https://smile.amazon.com/dp/B003V8B5XO){:target="&lowbar;blank"}.